digitaltsai/callback-forwarder/README.md

+# What is this

-This is just to create a callback forwarder for services that calls callback urls
+This is a way to create a callback url forwarder for services that uses callback urls.
+You have a server that can connect to your clients through WebSockets.
+The clients can then tell the server to forward them the request what a path matches and give a response as well.

 # How to run